HEARD THAT FOUNDATION

 Our mission, as a 501(c)(3) charity, is to be an ally for the hospitality community - helping individuals seek out various resources, navigate the healthcare system and receive financial support during a health crisis.
 Gratitude, compassion and inclusion are our guiding principles.

 The truth is that service workers are a vulnerable population.
-We know all too well that our services are needed as copays and deductibles are high and often have to be paid in full before treatment can even begin.
-Not all treatment facilities have payment plans or financial aid, depending on the diagnosis and price of treatment.
-Also, restaurant work is most often unlike jobs that take place at a desk or have a modified-duty alternative that incapacitated workers can perform while going through medical treatment and recovery.
-The current pandemic has disproportionally affected the community we serve only exacerbating these existing vulnerabilities.
+Restaurant work is most often unlike jobs that take place at a desk or have a modified-duty alternative that workers can perform while going through an unexpected hardship, medical treatment or recovery.
+The pandemic has disproportionally affected the community we serve only exacerbating these existing vulnerabilities.

-At Heard That Foundation’s core, we have personally had to navigate the healthcare system in the face of catastrophic illnesses and have experienced firsthand the fear of being unable to receive medical care because of the lack of funds.
-In the wake of the coronavirus pandemic, Heard That’s full focus is on doing anything we can to support the Dallas Hospitality Industry including adapting our grant program.
+At Heard That Foundation’s core, we have personally had to navigate the healthcare system and have experienced firsthand the fear of being unable to receive medical care because of the lack of funds.
+With that in mind, our grant system is designed to be streamlined and easy to access for quick assistance.
+If you work in the hospitality industry and are in need of assistance, begin application process here

 “The service industry is my only source of income.
 I live from paycheck to paycheck.
 Now, I don't know where I'm going to get the money to pay the rent.
 I'm terrified of the thought of losing my apartment...
 I have a few health issues.
 I'm HIV positive and suffer from hypertension.
 I have so much stress and anxiety right now, and I don't know what to do.”